ark-network/arkdev.info/blog/2024-11-05-unlock-liquidity-before-vtxo-expiration.md

 - **No Ephemeral Keys**: The use of ephemeral keys is no longer necessary.
 - **Security Maintained**: The server cannot double-spend a shared output without the explicit consent of all underlying participants.

-This simplified process empowers the server to regain liquidity allocated for a round — either fully or partially — before the shared outputs naturally expire.
+This simplified process empowers the server to regain liquidity allocated into a previous round — either fully or partially — before the shared outputs naturally expire.
 This is achieved through user collaboration after they've spent their VTXOs and can be incentivized in different ways.

 ## How It Works